tangy1227/7100_voiceConversion/README.md

 # 7100_voiceConversion

 ## AutoVC Baseline
-* vanilla autoencoder serves as a measure of how well the network is reconstructing the input data
+* Vanilla autoencoder serves as a measure of how well the network is reconstructing the input data

 ## Possible Modification
 Add ASR for linuistic content feature